mia-platform/distribution/modules/security/kyverno/README.md

 ## Upgrade Consideration

-If you are upgrading from 1.25 to 1.26 you have to do some work before upgrading.
-The upgrade will move you from the 1.9 to the 1.10 version of kyverno and this will means that the main controller will be split up in 4 different ones.
+If you are upgrading from 1.25 to >= of 1.26 you have to do some work before upgrading.
+The upgrade will move you from the 1.9 to the 1.10+ version of kyverno and this will means that the main controller will be split up in 4 different ones.

 We suggest to do the update during an update windows because it will cause some downtime to the kyverno infrastructure.